Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/572_Subtree_of_Another_Tree.md

 ### Solution two

-If we encode the tree into a unique string, and check whether the encoded string for s has a substring for encoded string for t.
+If we encode the tree into a unique string, and check whether the encoded string of s has a substring for encoded string of t.
 This may bring better performance.
-However, you need to use KMP algorithm to implement the substring-searching function in order to get ```O(length_of_encoded_s + length_of_encoded_t)```.
+However, you need to use KMP algorithm to implement the substring-search function in order to get ```O(length_of_encoded_s + length_of_encoded_t)``` time complexity.
 Here I just use C++ string::find which has much worse efficiency, just to make the point.

 Another thing you need to be careful about is how to generate the encoded string.